 - Click the Applications button.

-- To define custom settings for a VM in the list, select it and click Edit.
+- To define custom settings for a machine in the list, select it and click Edit.
 Consider the following:

-- To customize settings of a VM added to the job as part of a container, the VM should be included in the list as a standalone instance.
-For that, click Add VM and select a VM whose settings you want to customize.
-Next, select the VM in the list and click Edit to define the necessary custom settings.
+- To customize settings of a machine added to the job as part of a container, the machine should be included in the list as a standalone instance.
+For that, click Add Machine and select a machine whose settings you want to customize.
+Next, select the machine in the list and click Edit to define the necessary custom settings.

-- To discard custom settings of a VM, select the VM in the list and click Remove.
+- To discard custom settings of a machine, select the machine in the list and click Remove.

 - Configure the necessary settings for the selected application server, as described in the paragraphs that follow.